 The great thing is: we can all do those little things for ourselves: no matter our financial position, no matter if we are working moms, stay at home moms, work at home moms, whoever we are, we can make little changes that make a big impact.

 Want to learn about little things you can do to make yourself happy?
-Sign up for the challenge below!
+Sign up for my free course below!

 Here’s what I mean: You have to give up control as a parent.
 We all know this.
 I learned that lesson early on.
 I bought a beautiful fancy stroller when I was pregnant for my daughter and I would dream about walking her around my neighborhood and taking her to the local Starbucks to get a cup of coffee, walking and cooing at her as she smiled back.